 Level of Significance Description Desired outcome Considerable significance Category A Very important to the heritage of the locality.
 High degree of Integrity and Authenticity.
-Conservation of the place is highly desirable.
+Conservation of the place is highlydesirable.
 Any alterations or extensions should reinforce the significance of the place.
 Some/Moderate significance Category B Contributes to the heritage of the locality.
 Has some altered or modified elements, not necessarily detracting from the overall significance of the item.
 Conservation of the place is desirable.
 Any alterations or extensions should reinforce the significance of the place, and original fabric should be retained wherever feasible.
 Little significance Category C Does not fulfil the criteria for entry in the local Heritage List.
 Photographically record prior to major development or demolition.
 Recognise and interpret the site if possible.

-Intrusive A place of no cultural Archival recording is heritagesignificance; considered to be intrusive. recommended but is not considered to be intrusive. manualory.
+Intrusive A place of no cultural Archival recording is recommended but is not Category B considered to be intrusive. mandatory.